blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 ### Some quick tests.

-Should be able to ping from PC1 to any IP address configured on router1, but not to interfaces on other nodes.
+After configuring the interfaces on each node, you should be able to ping from *PC1* to any IP address configured on *Router1*, but not to interfaces on other nodes.

 ```
 $ sudo docker exec -it clab-frrlab-PC1 /bin/ash